 While all that may have seemed daunting and more trouble than it is worth, there is hope.

 There are other options for obtaining a musical license that still lets you infuse your film with the perfect balance of rhythms and melodies.
-From hiring a composer to non copyright sound effects.
+From hiring a composer to royalty free sound effects.

 Hire a Composer